 To help you, we’ve collected the best keyboard shortcuts for the Mac — those that will save you the most time every day.
 Remember: learn them and practice them.

 We’ve avoided the obvious shortcuts, the ones that all casual Mac users will know, like copy, paste, and cut.
-But first, let’s take a look at all the modifier keys:
+Before we start with a list, let’s take a look at all the modifier keys:

-Cmd = Command key (the one either side of the spacebar that looks like this: ⌘)
+Cmd = Command key (the one either side of the spacebar and looks like this: ⌘)

 Ctrl = Control key, usually labelled “ctrl”

 Alt = old-time Mac users would call this “option” and looks like this: ⌥

 Shift = ⇧